Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 How much time is needed for Tipón?

-For the tour, 1 to 2 hours are usually sufficient.
+For the tour, usually 1 to 2 hours are sufficient.
 With a guide, photos, and breaks, the visit can take longer.

 What role did water play in Tipón?